gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 * We have a contract with an authorized reseller of cloud services
 * We access a cloud service provider via a different Government program office _(i.e. sending funding to a different program office which obligates your funding on a contract they manage)_
 * We have a contract for cloud services but I am not familiar with the details
+* We need a contract for cloud services but we have not yet determined how to procure access
 * Not applicable.
 We do not use or have a cloud services contract

 ##### !end-options